Syrtis Major Planum: Nili Patera Caldera

 Nili Patera is a 50 km diameter caldera at the center of the Syrtis Major Volcanic Complex.
 It and Meroe Patera located to the south are the primary named calderas within a nested caldera complex developed by multiple eruption and collapse events.
 In the Northeast quadrant of Nili Patera is a 630 m tall volcanic cone named Nili Tholus, on and around this cone is a light-tone lava flow of chemically evolved lava with multiple occurrences of relict silica sinter deposits created by a formerly active hot spring system.

 Moving sand dunes and ripples

 Nili Patera was the subject of a 2010 study into moving sand dunes and wind ripples.
 The study showed that dunes are active and that sand ripples are actively migrating on the surface of Mars.
 A following study also showed that the sand dunes move at about the same flux (volume per time) as dunes in Antarctica.
 This was unexpected because of the thin air and the winds which are weaker than Earth winds.
 It may be due to "saltation" - ballistic movement of sand grains which travel further in the weaker Mars gravity.

-The lee fronts of the dunes in this region move on average 0.5 meters per year (though the selection may be biased here as they only measured dunes with clear lee edges to measure) and the ripples move on average 0.1 meters per year.
+The lee fronts of the dunes in this region move on average 0.5 meters per year.
+The selection may be biased here as they only measured dunes with clear lee edges to measure.
+The ripples move on average 0.1 meters per year.